 More Than 30 Lakeshore Wineries Are Nearby

 While wilderness and water fun are what tempts many visitors to go Lake Chelan camping, the area has yet another thing going for it.
 Officially designated as an American Viticultural Area in 2009, the Lake Chelan Valley is home to more than 30 excellent wineries.

 All of them lie scattered along the lake’s southern shores, offering amazing views and even better wines.
-Craft beer may get much of the attention nowadays, but at Lake Chelan, locally made wine remains the star of the show.
+Lake Chelan know for its local wineries which surround the lake.

 “This place it awesome!
 Instead of a bar crawl, it’s a winery crawl!” – The Dyrt camper Cury H.